rithik-dev/firebase_notifications_handler/README.md

   ),
 );
 ```
 ###### PS: You cannot modify a channel's sound after it's created.
 Only way is to either use a new channel id or delete an existing channel using `FirebaseNotificationsHandler.deleteAndroidNotificationChannel(String channelId);` and creating a new one with the new sound.
+Or try uninstalling the app and creating the channel again.

 #### Notification image not showing if app in background or terminated even when passed on Android device: